rheiland/github-metrics/README.md

 * GitHub seems to place more emphasis on developer/contributor metrics than user metrics

+* it's not possible to obtain the number of downloads of the <i>Source code</i> (.zip, .tar.gz) bundles generated by a release.

 * it's possible to obtain stats about "Traffic", but it's just for the previous 14-days and it's just for clones and views and doesn't include, for example, downloaded releases.
 * it's possible to upload a "binary" asset (e.g. a .zip, .tar.gz, .exe) as part of a Release and, using the [GitHub API](https://developer.github.com/v3/), obtain the number of times an asset was downloaded (over all time).
 However, it's not possible to have a binary asset replace  "Source code" (.zip or .tar.gz) in the Release section.